 During the Due Process Hearing the hearing officer will review with the respondent the facts collected during the investigation, potential policies violated and respondent rights throughout the conduct process.
 The respondent may provide any additional information that they believe is pertinent to the case, including witnesses.
-Following the review of the facts collected, policies involved, and rights, the respondent is provided the opportunity to accept responsibility for the policy violation.
+Following the review of the facts collected, policies involved, and rights, the respondent is provided the opportunity to accept responsibility for the policy violation, or not accept responsibility for the policy violation.